michaelvorg/amogus/README.md

-Process duplicates and very annoying. you can close it by executing this on cmd.
+Process duplicates and very annoying. you can close it by executing this on cmd or powershell.
 "taskkill /f /im amogus.exe"

 My first GUI program since I was born.